chessslab/chessslab.github.io/_pages/join.md

 * Retreats, team events, extensive onboarding, special trainings for presentation, writing, method, and leadership skills and regular CISPA-wide social events create a __wonderful working experience__.

 ## Your PhD Journey
-* __You will be a researcher!__ Most of your time, you will develop, test, execute, and present research projects that you will work on.
+* __You will be a researcher!__ Most of your time, you will develop, test, execute, and present research projects.
 We will create the projects together, based on your interests and strengths.
 * We have established connections to various world-leading international universities, e.g., in the US, the UK, the Netherlands, or Singapore.
 This allows for __international research visits during your PhD__.
 * You will gather __your first leadership experience__ in co-supervising Bachelor's and Master's students in their thesis projects and student assistants (HiWis) in their projects.
 * You __won’t have teaching obligations__ (unless you want to), which is a major advantage as you can focus on your research.